 Honestly, a lot of people get this product wrongly identified.
 Synthetic car wax is also known as a paint sealant.
 It’s made from synthetic polymers that bond with paint to provide an artificial layer of protection.
 Several car owners and detailing professionals prefer this type of ‘car wax’ as it’s much more durable and easier to apply.

-On the flip side, synthetic car wax or paint sealants do not product the same shine as carnauba wax – which is why serious enthusiasts will apply carnauba wax on top of synthetic products.
+On the flip side, synthetic car wax or paint sealants do not produce the same shine as carnauba wax – which is why serious enthusiasts will apply carnauba wax on top of synthetic products.

 4. How is Car Wax Sold?

 Paint sealants and carnauba wax comes in a variety of different forms; each which unique instruction for application.